x5red78-HACKC1UB/my-keyboard/README.md

 # my-keyboard
-My own custom keyboard, for the KEEB hack club event Coding sessions below for reviewers.
+My own custom keyboard, for the KEEB hack club event.
+Journal for all.
 Lowk i like this event.
 It's my first time doing hardware and learning abt lot of things